 In 1978, a fire set by an arsonist almost completely destroyed the chapel.
 In 1979-82, it was rebuilt in a hodgepodge of architectural styles.
 Its most eye-catching element is the colossal modern floor-to-ceiling bronze altarpiece by Montreal sculptor Charles Daudelin.

 At night, you can return to watch the spectacular sound and light multimedia spectacle called "Aura."
 With 6:00 pm and 8:00 pm showings, Aura highlights the basilica's features and brings it to life.
 It allows you to see Notre Dame's exquisite details that can be lost in the dim light in daytime.

 If you're visiting Montreal, don't hesitate to go inside this gem of a basilica.
-Notre Dame Basilica is a joyous must see site in Montreal.
+Basilica Notre-Dame is a joyous must see site in Montreal.
 It's likely like nothing you've ever seen before!

-Practical Information for Visiting Notre Dame Basilica:
+Practical Information and Tips for Visiting Basilica Notre-Dame:

 Address: 110 Notre-Dame St. W, Montreal